-As a nation mourned the assassination of John F. Kennedy, former NFL commissioner Pete Rozelle faced a monumental decision: Should the league play its games just two days later or suspend them?
+As a nation mourned the assassination of John F. Kennedy, former NFL commissioner Pete Rozelle faced a monumental decision.

-The nation shut down following the death of the president as most Americans were glued to their televisions, much like what occurred after terrorists attacked this country on Sept.
-11, 2001.
-Rozelle, who was 37 years old at the time, was forced to decide if the NFL should play its full slate of games or postpone those competitions out of respect for the dead president.
+The nation shut down as most Americans were glued to their televisions, much like what occurred after terrorists attacked this country on September 11, 2001.
+Rozelle, who was 37-years old, was forced to decide if the National Football League should play its full slate of games and possibly give the nation a boost, or postpone those competitions out of respect for the dead president.

-Bob Costas examined Kennedy's assassination 50 years later on NBC Sports Network.
-Costas told the story from the perspective of the 1963 Dallas Cowboys during a program titled “No Day for Games: The Cowboys and JFK," featured interviews with former Cowboys players and front-office personnel.
+Bob Costas will examine Kennedy's assassination 50 later on Wednesday, November 20th, at 11 p.m.
+ET on NBCSN.
+Costas will tell the story from the perspective of the 1963 Dallas Cowboys during a program titled “No Day for Games: The Cowboys and JFK", which will feature interviews with former Cowboys players and front office personnel.

 “For a league that has no presence in Los Angeles, the Dallas Cowboys are as close to Hollywood as it gets,” Costas says in the opening of the show (via a press release).
 “But half a century ago for the Cowboys of 1963, it was fear – not football – that was on their minds.